Listing Email Addresses by Seniority?

 A site visitor was curious and pondered:

-I have never taken that into consideration when adding addresses to the To: field.
-I just start typing names and my email program auto-fills.
-Status, title or seniority have not been a concern.
+I have never considered that when adding addresses to the To: field.
+I just start typing names, and my email program auto-fills.
+Status, title, or seniority have not been a concern.

 Order of Email Addresses

-If you are not sure, simply list recipient email addresses alphabetically.
+If you are unsure, simply list the recipient’s email addresses alphabetically.
 That will be an obvious structure and one that is standard and customary.

-Keep in mind that the only reason to have a bunch of addresses visible in the To: field is if everyone needs to know who else in fact received the correspondence.
+Keep in mind that the only reason to have a bunch of addresses visible in the To: field is if it is essential that everyone needs to know who else received the correspondence.
 Being listed in the To: field also indicates that a reply is being solicited.
+Here’s an article about when to use the To: vs. Cc: fields.

-When you have an arm’s length of addresses and it is not important that everyone sees who else received the mailing, you can use the BCc: field.
-This also takes the order issue off the table.
-For more on how to properly use the BCc: field — more info is here.
+When you have an arm’s length of addresses, and it is nonessential that everyone sees who else received the mailing, you can use the BCc: field.
+This also takes the order issue off the table for more properly using the BCc: area — more info is here.